tislander1/matrix_exploration_javascript/README.md

 Note, all functions & variables (such as #initData) in matrix.js which previously had a # had the symbol replaced by __ to fix a crash when using browserify.

+Open the browser debugging console to see the output at this time.